Smuggler (manga): Film

 A live-action film adaptation was announced in October 2010.
-Directed by Katsuhito Ishii and starring Satoshi Tsumabuki, the film was released on October 22, 2011.
-A spin-off drama for mobile devices was released on October 7, 2011.
+Titled Smuggler: Omae no Mirai o Hakobe (スマグラー おまえの未来を運べ), it was directed by Katsuhito Ishii and stars Satoshi Tsumabuki as Ryosuke Kinuta.
+It made its official premiere at the 2011 Toronto International Film Festival on September 16, 2011, in the event's Midnight Madness program.
+The film was later released to theatres in Japan on October 22, 2011.
+It opened at No. 7 in the box office, making US$636,243 in 184 theaters.
+It went on to gross $1,502,434 in Japan.

+Ahead of the film's release, a four-part spin-off drama for mobile devices was released on October 7, 2011.
+Titled Smuggler: Omae no Yaku wa Dore? (スマグラー おまえの役はどれ?), it was directed by Masatoshi Yamaguchi and distributed by LISMO Drama, with Satoshi Tsumabuki, Masatoshi Nagase, and Tatsuya Gashuin reprising their cast roles.
+It takes place before the events of the film.

 In March 2012, Cinema Asia Releasing announced that they licensed the film for international distribution.
 However, in January 2014 Funimation and Giant Ape Media announced that they licensed the film.
 They released the film on DVD on April 1, 2014.

 Reception

 Ken Haley from Pop Culture Shock praised the story and characters, though felt the art in the early portion of the series was ugly and amateurish.
 In Manga: The Complete Guide, writer Jason Thompson praised the artwork as realistic and the story as "well-written [and] tightly plotted".